Documentation is an essential aspect of any organization’s operations.

 Most employees are also aware of that.

-According to the data from the Fierce survey, 86% of workers from various industries point out ineffective communication as a reason for workplace failures.
+Data from the Fierce survey shows that 86% of employees across industries identify ineffective communication as a cause of workplace failures.

 Illustration: Archbee / Data: Fierce